Namrajp/todos/README.md

 * Each li element should contain .todoText

 * Each li element should show .completed
+---
 ## Escaping the console

-*Review - Interlude-Functions inside of functions
+* Review - Interlude-Functions inside of functions

-*runWithDebugger

-*setTimeout

-*forEach

-*addEventListener
+* runWithDebugger

+* setTimeout

+* forEach

+* addEventListener

-*Buzzwords: Higher order functions and callback functions
+* Buzzwords: Higher order functions and callback functions
+---
 ## Version 10- Click to delete

-*The ‘return’ statement
+* The ‘return’ statement

-*Requirements
+* Requirements

-*There should be a way to create delete buttons
+* There should be a way to create delete buttons

-*There should be a delete buttons for each todo
+* There should be a delete buttons for each todo

-*Each li should have a id that has the todo position
+* Each li should have a id that has the todo position

-*Delete buttons should have access to the todo id
+* Delete buttons should have access to the todo id

-*Clicking delete should update todoList.todos and the DOM
+* Clicking delete should update todoList.todos and the DOM

-*Cleanup and Review
+* Cleanup and Review
+---
 ## Version 11 – Destroy all for loops

-*Requirements
+* Requirements

-*todoList.toggleAll should use forEach
+* todoList.toggleAll should use forEach

-*view.displayTodos should use forEach
+* view.displayTodos should use forEach

-*Review
+* Review

-*Interlude- understanding *this*
+* Interlude- understanding *this*
+---
 ## The cheatsheet

-*Case 1: In a regular function
+* Case 1: In a regular function

-*Case 2: When a function is called as a method (1:15)
+* Case 2: When a function is called as a method (1:15)

-*Case 3: When a function is called as a constructor (5:11)
+* Case 3: When a function is called as a constructor (5:11)

-*Case 4: When you explicitly set the value of  ‘this’ with bind, apply, or call (10:41)
+* Case 4: When you explicitly set the value of  ‘this’ with bind, apply, or call (10:41)

-*Case 5: when you’re in a callback function
+* Case 5: when you’re in a callback function